retroryan/fearless-serverless/README.md

     gcloud container images list-tags gcr.io/none-219021/fearless-service
 ```

- # Deploying
+ # Deploying to Kubernetes and Knative

 The deploy steps assume you have a working knowledge of kubernetes and knative.

-The deployment was done with GCP and a cloud shell but can be easily done on any kubernetes cluster with Istio and Knative.
+The deployment was done with GCP and a cloud shell but can be easily done on any Kubernetes cluster with Istio and Knative.

-The [Portable Serverless Workshop](https://docs.google.com/document/d/1bWAxf5dXgPYWKkrRussz5h8qfCQU7vSpFIpYEBPZGP8/edit#) shows how to setup a kubernetes cluster with knative.
+The [Portable Serverless Workshop](https://docs.google.com/document/d/1bWAxf5dXgPYWKkrRussz5h8qfCQU7vSpFIpYEBPZGP8/edit#) shows how to setup a kubernetes cluster with istio and knative.

+## Deploying a Microservice to Kubernetes

+## Deploying a Microservice to KNative

-The workshop uses a Tekton Pipeline to compile the app from the github repo, create the container image, push it to GCR, and deploy the image in Knative Serving.
+The [Portable Serverless Workshop](https://docs.google.com/document/d/1bWAxf5dXgPYWKkrRussz5h8qfCQU7vSpFIpYEBPZGP8/edit#) uses a Tekton Pipeline to compile the app from the github repo, create the container image, push it to GCR, and deploy the image in Knative Serving.

-In this simple tutorial we are just going to run the the knative service deployment scripts to the machine.
+In this simple tutorial we are just going to run the the knative service deployment scripts on the cloud console.
 You can either copy and paste to a file on the server or git clone this repo.

 In the cloud console or the server with kubernetes run the following command to get the source yaml scripts for deployments: